maniospas/Blombly/docs/material/concurrency.md

-As an extension of dependency-based synchronization mechanisms, `try` statements also force all internally executed code to conclude before returning because they need to be aware of any errors that have occured.
+As an extension of dependency-based synchronization mechanisms, `try` statements also force all internally executed code to conclude before returning because they need to be aware of any errors that have occurred.
 Below is an adjustment of the first concurrency example, where the `try` keyword is prepended to function calls to make them conclude before moving on.
 This does not effect error handling, because unhandled errors are reraised at the end